samaea/Image-Recognizer-Bot-Workshop/README.md

           node provisionComposer.js --subscriptionId=<YOUR AZURE SUBSCRIPTION ID> --name=<NAME OF YOUR RESOURCE GROUP> --appPassword=<APP PASSWORD> --environment=dev --createLuisAuthoringResource false --location westeurope--createCosmosDb false
           ```
         ![PowerShell - cd](./images/powershell-2.png)
+       >It is recommended to use CosmosDB for the Bot's state storage, but it takes around 10 minutes to deploy.
+As such, to make the deployment quicker, we've disabled it by using the createCosmosDB flag to false.

        - Assuming you have the same outcome as the above screenshot, you will be asked to navigate to **https://microsoft.com/devicelogin** and enter the code provided to authenticate into Azure.
 Please do this and select the correct account.

         ![PowerShell - cd](./images/powershell-3.png)